senaranya/HL7/docs/Connection.md

 public __construct (string $host, string $port)
 ```

-Creates a connection to a HL7 server, or returns undef when a
-connection could not be established.are:
+Creates a connection to a HL7 server, or throws exception when a connection could not be established.